 Winner Knights of Illumination Award for Projection 2015

-1927 has also been nominated for Southbank Show, New York Drama Desk, Melbourne Green Room, London Evening Standard and Helen Hayes Awards.
+1927 has also been nominated for Southbank Show, The Stage, New York Drama Desk, Melbourne Green Room, London Evening Standard and Helen Hayes Awards.

 What the Press say about 1927